Skip to main content

 Lead screenwriter, Adele Lim, says about Namaari, "she is not like a random girl who wants to just tear things down for the hell of it.
 She is somebody that Raya has history with, there were times where they could have been friends.
 And now that they have this combative relationship but they are really different sides of the same coin, because Namaari too, like Raya, in the world could have been a future leader [and] cares deeply about the land, about her people.”

 One standout moment has Namaari on route to her home country when they encounter the graveyard of stone dragons.
-She treats the space like hallowed ground, ordering her travel companions to slow down as they pass.
+She treats the space like hallowed ground, ordering her travel companions to slow down as they pass, as they might through any memorial site.
 The scene has little narrative utility, but it says a lot about her character.
 It shows us that our “antagonist” actually wants the same thing as our protagonist.
 Raya and Namaari are on the same side.

 Pan's Labyrinth (2006)